-The two mechanisms to possibly affect water temperature are canopy clearing when timber yarding over streams and thinning in riparian reserves.
-Approximately 48 skyline corridors for timber yarding are proposed over perennial streams in the Project Area.
-Of the streams that have skyline corridors, none would have listed-fish habitat or critical habitat (LFH).
+For the proposed action, shade can be affected by the width of the protection buffer, by the intensity of thinning in the upland portion of the riparian reserve and the cutting of trees for skyline yarding corridors over streams.
+Approximately 48 skyline corridors for timber yarding are proposed over perennial streams in the project area.
+Of the streams that have skyline corridors crossings, none would have listed-fish habitat or critical habitat (LFH).
 Of the streams that have surface connection to LFH; the closest is 620 feet from LFH.

 Project Design Criteria were developed to reduce potential impacts to stream temperatures as a result of yarding over streams, as well as meet the guidelines of the Northwest Forest Plan.
 For example, operators would be required to fully suspend logs when yarding over streams.
 Corridors would be no more than 15 feet wide, and at least 100 feet apart.
-There could be, although unlikely, a short-term negative effect to water temperature at the site-specific scale.
+There could be a small negative effect to water temperature at the site-specific scale.
 Trees removed for yarding corridors would eliminate very little actual effective shade and result in little, if any direct solar radiation on the stream channel.
 Because of this, water temperatures are unlikely to increase.
 Any effect that does occur would be of short duration as the young stands would be expected to re-close openings in a few years.
 The magnitude (intensity) of effect on stream temperature is expected to be insubstantial due to the small area of effect.
-After branches re-grow and corridors close, the long term effect of yarding would be immeasurable.
+As crowns expand and the corridors close, the effect of yarding would be immeasurable.

 Timber thinning has the potential to affect stream temperature through modification of canopy in the riparian reserve.
-Riparian reserve thinning would occur on approximately 506 acres with the proposed action, outside of the stream protection buffers.
+Riparian reserve thinning would occur on approximately 588 acres with the proposed action, outside of the stream protection buffers.